 My top tip is to concentrate on one region, trying to travel long distances and see too many places at once will only make for a stressful and tiring trip – better to focus on one region and enjoy that fully.

 I decided on the more off beat region of Oaxaca and fell in love with it.
-So I wanted to share my 2 week Mexico City, Beaches and Oaxaca itinerary which gave me a fantastic slice of the best of Mexico without the crowds of Cancun or the Yucatan.
+So I wanted to share my 2 week Mexico City and Oaxaca itinerary.
+This trip gave me a fantastic slice of the best of Mexico’s culture, history, beaches, and food without the crowds of Cancun.

-My Awesome 2 Week Mexico City and Oaxaca Itinerary
+How to Spend 2 Weeks in Mexico City and Oaxaca

-- Fly in and out of Mexico City and explore the best of this exciting megalopolis.
+• Day 1 – 3: Mexico City – Fly in Mexico City and explore the best of this exciting megalopolis and visit Teotihuacan.

-- Chill out, learn to surf or practice yoga on the laid back, less touristy and uncrowded beaches of the Oaxaca Coast
+• Day 4 – 9: Puerto Escondido, Mazunte and Zipolite – Chill on the beach, learn to surf or explore the natural beauty of the laid back, less touristy and uncrowded beaches of the Oaxaca Coast

 My 2 Week Mexico City and Oaxaca Itinerary